sthiede/Comparative_Genomics/day2_afternoon/README.md

 colnames(pg_matrix) = c('ACICU', 'AbauA', 'AbauB', 'AbauC')
 ```

-Use head, str, dim, etc. to explore the matrix you read in
+Use head, str, dim, etc. to explore the matrix.

 Make a heatmap for the full matrix